Table of Content

 • They come in various types including dark or white chocolate, cookies etc.

-• The consumption of chocolate in high amounts has always been linked to hypertension, heart disease, and diabetes.
+• The consumption in high amounts has always been linked to hypertension, heart disease, and diabetes.

-• It’s believed that chocolate has high amounts of antioxidants.
+• It’s believed that it has high amounts of antioxidants.

 • It’s rich in calories.